 There is a very funny sequence with a puppet minion calling up and then banishing a puppet Devil who must rush out onto the street and get in and out of a set of clothes every time his name is called, so much so that he ends up being exhausted.
 There is also a wonderful live-action sight gag where Faust goes to an outdoor cafe where he is handed a drill and bit and a wineglass and indicated to drill into the table – he does, whereupon a fount of wine gushes forth from the tabletop.

 Svankmajer flips back and forth between stage and reality – having Petr Cepek dress up in costume and enter the past, go through stage sets, or pull back to reveal scenes are set on stage.
 There are even scenes where actors don the puppet costumes and end up conducting elaborate puppet scenarios.
 However, the constant flips between reality, stage, puppetry and human are so bewildering that the film eventually exhausts somewhat.

-Jan Svankmajer’s subsequent feature films were Conspirators of Pleasure (1996), a surreal film about sexual fetishism; the hilarious Otesanek/Little Otek (2000) about a mother who decides to treat a log of wood as a baby; Lunacy (2005) about lunatics having taken over an asylum; and Surviving Life (2010), a surreal blend of dream and reality.
+Jan Svankmajer’s subsequent feature films were Conspirators of Pleasure (1996), a surreal film about sexual fetishism; the hilarious Otesanek/Little Otek (2000) about a mother who decides to treat a log of wood as a baby; Lunacy (2005) about lunatics having taken over an asylum; and Surviving Life (2010), a surreal blend of dream and reality; and Insect (2018).